 Why ask this survey question?

-Many church members want to expand their horizons past traditional church music to new ways of expressing their spirituality and joy at services.
+Many church members want to expand their horizons beyond traditional church music to explore new ways of expressing their spirituality and joy during services.

 Why ask this survey question?